rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 newtype Fix f a = MkFix (f (Fix f a))
 ```

 Or, what does _free_ mean, and can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
-If so are there easier and harder ways of combining them.
+If so, are there easier and harder ways of combining them?
 What is _freer_?
 Also, how do I use it?
 What are the available libraries (there were not that many back then)?
-How to I use it DIY style?
+How do I use it DIY style?
 How does it (and should it) relate to `try-catch` games?
 Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
 I use 2 of them at work, one of them we maintain.
-Effect systems allow to organize code into DSLs and interpreters.
-This approach creates a very high level of code reuse, testability, defines very explicit, self-documenting types.
+Effect systems allow us to organize code into DSLs and interpreters.
+This approach creates a very high level of code reuse, testability, and defines very explicit, self-documenting types.
 But, is it realistic to learn the concepts in a day or a week when starting a new project?
 Imagine a programmer who uses Java at work exploring this knowledge.

 [^effect]: Any extraneous cognitive loads associated with effects?
-Yes, there are a few especially on the implementation side.
+Yes, there are a few, especially on the implementation side.
-Also like most other tools effects can be abused.
+Also like most other tools, effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.

 There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html))
 and some library effort in this direction as well (e.g. [_add_blank_target IHP](https://github.com/digitallyinduced/ihp)).